auroracollective/auroracollective.github.io/src/training.md

 ---

 We provide hands-on courses on the big picture of quantitative analysis and how to convert generic conceptual problems into rigorous, scientific, unbiased computational frameworks -- from the conceptual and formal design, generation/collection of data sets, to the choice of the mathematical/statistical models, interpretation and communication of the analyses and results.
-Ultimately, their goal is to provide the tools to **stay relevant in the age of knowledge automation**, as we call our overarching program.
+Ultimately, their goal is to provide the tools to **Stay Relevant in the Age of Knowledge Automation**, as we call our overarching program.
 The courses can be adapted to a range of backgrounds, proficiency levels, and availability of time.
 Although they have a common core and several offshoots that can be combined and blended, our curriculum can be generally divided in two main parts.
 Additionally we are able to provide shorter, simpler courses (e.g. coding, introductory statistics, data wrangling, reproducible workflows) to complement our main offerings and get professionals and teams up to speed on some basics.